LiuJoyceC/LiuJoyceC.github.io/_posts/2015-09-20-n_queens_symmetry.md

 ### A Great Bitwise Solution in Javascript...

 I highly recommend reading the above mentioned [blogpost by Greg Trowbridge](http://gregtrowbridge.com/a-bitwise-solution-to-the-n-queens-problem-in-javascript/), as the algorithm presented in it is pretty nifty, and the blogpost does a great job of thoroughly explaining how it works.
-The next section will assume you understand how this algorithm works, so it's a great idea to read the blogpost if you don't.
+The next section will assume you understand how this algorithm works, so it's a good idea to read the blogpost if you don't.

 For reference, this is the solution presented in the blogpost: